 Statisticians work primarily with quantitative information, which they may compile and evaluate from structured datasets.
 Most of their work revolves around numbers and their significance to corporate problems and objectives.
 As a result, experts in these jobs will be skilled in statistical techniques like variance, distribution curves, probability, and standard deviation.

 Statistician roles include finance, transportation, health, government, and market research positions.
 Your work may be research-focused, in which case you’ll be studying large datasets for unfiltered insights.
 Or you may function in a corporate role where you’ll help department heads and C-level personnel make sense of big numbers.

-A further example of a business analytics job is analytics manager.
+A further example of a job for business analytics majors is analytics manager.
 This person oversees work in the operations or business analytics department.
 They assign duties to engineers and analysts based on company needs and individual qualifications.

 In this administrative role, you’ll be ultimately responsible for the department’s output.
 Your responsibilities will include aligning analytics tactics with core business goals and objectives, collating reports from teams within the department, and acting as the touchpoint with senior management.